NorthEdWAD/web-hub/project-08-arrow-functions/README.md

 - **Due:** WED 22 APR 2026
 - **How to Submit:**
   - Upload work to your PUBLIC GitHub repo: `arrow-functions`
-  - Copy web address of repo.
+  - Copy and email web address of repo to teacher
-  - Email repo web address to teacher.
      - Email SUBJECT LINE = `arrow-functions` Practice

 ---